FrankensteinVariorum/fv-collation/plainTextConversion_Steps.md

 * Documentation is generated at the head of the text files inside commented text marked with hashes (`# `), to indicate the derivation of the documents from the PA EE and to document the rendering decisions above.

-### Stages for processing the altered PA EE HTML to plain text:
+### Stages for processing the altered PA EE HTML to produce plain text editions:

 * Run the XSLT file [PlainText_Prep.xsl ](https://raw.githubusercontent.com/ebeshero/Pittsburgh_Frankenstein/master/XSLT/PlainText_Prep.xsl) over each directory (in oXygen, do this by uncommenting the appropriate variable pointing to either the 1818 or 1831 directory, commenting out the other, and running it over any “dummy” XML file since oXygen requires an XML file be associated with the transformation).
 Save the output in the top level of the Plain Text directory.